 The cardboard boxes travelling between our distribution hubs and our stores also have a long life.
 They carry clothes to our stores and come back with clothes hangers and other materials, making the journey on average six times before they are recycled.

-Zara is gradually incorporating in its stores new bags made from 100% recycled and reusable paper, which have have FSC sustainability certification.
-These new bags, that will be present at the stores all along the year, reduce the use of ink by more than 70% and saves more than 30% on water consumption during production.
-In 2020, we will have deleted all the plastic bags in all our brands and, in 2023, we will have 100% single-use plastic free to customers..
+Zara has incorporated in its stores new bags made from 100% recycled and reusable paper, which have have FSC sustainability certification.
+These new bags reduce the use of ink by more than 70% and saves more than 30% on water consumption during production.
+In 2020, we will have deleted all the plastic bags in all our brands and, in 2023, we will have 100% single-use plastic free to customers.

 As part of our Green to Pack project, whose primary objective is to optimise the packaging used throughout the supply chain and reduce waste of any kind as much as possible, the gift envelopes will also be replaced, the design matching the new bags and online order boxes.